A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Introduction

-The quadratic equation of state (\ref{intro2}) leads to a fully analytical model describing the evolution of the universe from the initial inflation (Planck era) to the late accelerated expansion (de Sitter era).
-These two phases are bridged by an algebraic decelerated expansion ($\alpha$-era).
-This model does not present any singularity at $t=0$ - the phase of early inflation avoids the primordial Big Bang singularity - and exists eternally in the past (although it may be incorrect to extrapolate the solution to the infinite past).
-On the other hand, this model admits a scalar field interpretation based on a quintessence field or a tachyon field.
-Some limitations of this model, and some possible generalizations, are discussed in the Conclusion.
+The quadratic equation of state (\ref{intro2}) leads to a fully analytical cosmological model describing the evolution of the universe from the initial inflation (Planck era) to the late accelerating expansion (de Sitter era).
+These two phases are bridged by an algebraic decelerating expansion ($\alpha$-era).
+The~pressure is successively negative (vacuum energy), positive ($\alpha$-era), and negative again (dark energy).
+Our~model does not present any singularity at $t=0$---the phase of early inflation avoids the primordial Big Bang singularity---and exists eternally in the past (although it may be incorrect to extrapolate the solution to the infinite past).
+On the other hand, our model admits a scalar field interpretation based on an~inflaton, quintessence, or tachyonic field.
+This correspondence is interesting because the early inflation and the late acceleration of the universe are usually described in terms of a scalar field.
+There~exist general techniques \cite{cst,bamba} to represent a fluid model in terms of a (canonical or tachyonic) scalar field.
+Although~the hydrodynamic and field representations are equivalent at the background level, they may totally differ at the level of the perturbations when the fluid has a negative pressure.
+As a result, it~is important to give the two representations and study the evolution of the perturbations in each case.
+It~is known that the scalar field representation is more complete than the hydrodynamic representation, and provides a more realistic model [Note 4: The perfect fluid approach is more rough than the scalar field approach because for given perfect fluid variables $\rho$ and $P$ one cannot restore the scalar field variables $\phi$, $\nabla\phi$ and $V(\phi)$ in the inhomogeneous case (while the converse is always possible).].
+In this paper, we only consider the evolution of the background where the hydrodynamic and field representations are equivalent.
+The~study of the perturbations will be considered in future works.